 While proper maintenance and care are essential for maximizing the lifespan of your electric bike battery, it's also important to be aware of common mistakes that can lead to premature degradation.
 By understanding and avoiding these mistakes, you can help ensure that your battery continues to perform at its best for years to come.

 One of the most common mistakes is leaving the battery completely drained for an extended period.
-This can cause the battery to enter a deep discharge state, which can be difficult to recover from and can significantly reduce its overall lifespan.
+This can cause the battery to enter a deep discharge state, which is difficult to recover from and can significantly shorten its lifespan.
 If you know you won't be using your electric bike for a while, be sure to charge the battery to around 50% before storage.

 Another mistake to avoid is overcharging the battery.
 As mentioned earlier, leaving the battery on the charger for too long can lead to overcharging, which can stress the battery cells and reduce their capacity over time.
 Always unplug the charger once the battery has reached the recommended charge level.